By clicking submit, I consent to my personal data being collected, stored, and processed by Think Pacific in accordance with our Privacy Policy.

 - Impact: Supporting local communities through our CARE approach

-- Includes: Accommodation, meals during immersion, excursions, domestic travel, 24/7 support
+- Includes: Accommodation, 2 meals per day, excursions, domestic travel, 24/7 support

 - Programme Fee:ย ยฃ2145 for 21 days